The first catalog of candidate white dwarf-main sequence binaries in open star clusters: A new window into common envelope evolution: WD+MS Candidate Identification

 \subsection{SVM Input Features}

-As discussed in Section \ref{sec:crossmatch} and shown in Figure \ref{fig:trainingdata}, WD+MS binaries occupy different regimes of CMDs and colour-colour spaces than MS stars \citep[e.g.][]{2010MNRAS.402..620R, 2021MNRAS.506.5201R, 2022AJ....164..126A, 2023MNRAS.tmp.3454N}.
-Thus, we train our SVM to identify WD+MS binary candidates using colours constructed from \textit{Gaia} DR3, Pan-STARRS1 and 2MASS magnitudes.
-Specifically, our set of input features includes 10 colours: $BP-RP$, $g-r$, $g-i$, $g-z$, $r-i$, $r-z$, $i-z$, $J-K$, $g-J$, and $r-K$.
+As discussed in Section \ref{sec:crossmatch} and shown in Figure \ref{fig:trainingdata}, WD+MS binaries occupy different regimes of CMDs and color-color spaces than MS stars \citep[e.g.][]{2010MNRAS.402..620R, 2021MNRAS.506.5201R, 2022AJ....164..126A, 2023MNRAS.tmp.3454N}.
+Thus, we train our SVM to identify WD+MS binary candidates using colors constructed from \textit{Gaia} DR3, Pan-STARRS1 and 2MASS magnitudes.
+Specifically, our set of input features includes 10 colors: $BP-RP$, $g-r$, $g-i$, $g-z$, $r-i$, $r-z$, $i-z$, $J-K$, $g-J$, and $r-K$.
 While many WD+MS systems are also located in a unique region of various CMDs (appearing bluewards of the ZAMS and redwards of most isolated WDs), we do not input any absolute magnitudes when training our SVM in order to mitigate effects caused by parallax uncertainty.